neuml/txtai/docs/embeddings/indexing.md

 ## Graph

+Dimensionality reduction with UMAP combined with HDBSCAN is a popular topic modeling method found in a number of libraries. txtai takes a different approach with a semantic graph.

-Enabling a [graph network](../configuration#graph) adds the ability to run topic modeling and analyze data connectivity.
-Graphs are synchronized with the main embeddings index.
+Enabling a [graph network](../configuration#graph) adds a semantic graph at index time as data is being vectorized.
+Vector embeddings are used to create relationships in the graph.
+Finally, community detection algorithms build topic clusters.
+Semantic graphs can also be used to analyze data connectivity.

+This approach has the advantage of only having to vectorize data once.
+It also has the advantage of better topic precision given there isn't a dimensionality reduction operation (UMAP).
+Semantic graph examples are shown below.

 Get a mapping of discovered topics to associated ids.